 Every 3 - 5 years, we conduct research to understand how the profession has progressed, the impact of emerging trends, and how the responsibilities of project managers have changed.
 The last research was conducted in 2015 and resulted in the current PMP® Exam Content Outline.

-Subject Matter Experts from leading organizations from around the world are currently working with us to define the PMP of the future.
-As this effort continues, we will share information here to keep you informed – whether you are thinking about earning the PMP or preparing to take the exam soon.
+Subject Matter Experts from leading organizations from around the world have worked with us to define the PMP of the future.
+We will continue to share information here to keep you informed – whether you are thinking about earning the PMP or preparing to take the exam soon.